Alternate Fighter: Expanded

 You choose to recruit a Brute or Scout, which determines certain traits in their stat block.
 They use the Mercenary stat block below and roll their own initiative in combat.
 On their turn, they do their best to follow any orders you have given.
 If not, they will defend themselves to the best of their ability.

 The Mercenary remains in your service until you dismiss them, they abandon you, or they die.
-You do not regain the Exploit Die spent on this Exploit until they leave your service.
+You cannot regain this Exploit Die until the Mercenary leaves your service.

 You can only have one Mercenary in your service at a time.
 Recruiting another causes others to abandon you.